apache/spark/docs/structured-streaming-kafka-integration.md

   <td>none (next preference is <code>startingOffsetsByTimestamp</code>)</td>
   <td>streaming and batch</td>
   <td>The start point of timestamp when a query is started, a string specifying a starting timestamp for
   all partitions in topics being subscribed.
-The returned offset for each partition is the earliest offset whose timestamp is greater than or equal to the given timestamp in the corresponding partition.
+Please refer the details on timestamp offset options below.
 If the matched offset doesn't exist, the query will fail immediately to prevent unintended read from such partition.
 (This is a kind of limitation as of now, and will be addressed in near future.)<p/>
   <p/>
-  Spark simply passes the timestamp information to <code>KafkaConsumer.offsetsForTimes</code>, and doesn't interpret or reason about the value. <p/>
-  For more details on <code>KafkaConsumer.offsetsForTimes</code>, please refer <a href="https://kafka.apache.org/21/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#offsetsForTimes-java.util.Map-">javadoc</a> for details.<p/>
-  Also the meaning of <code>timestamp</code> here can be vary according to Kafka configuration (<code>log.message.timestamp.type</code>): please refer <a href="https://kafka.apache.org/documentation/">Kafka documentation</a> for further details.<p/>
-  Note: This option requires Kafka 0.10.1.0 or higher.<p/>
-  Note2: <code>startingTimestamp</code> takes precedence over <code>startingOffsetsByTimestamp</code> and <code>startingOffsets</code>.<p/>
+  Note1: <code>startingTimestamp</code> takes precedence over <code>startingOffsetsByTimestamp</code> and <code>startingOffsets</code>.<p/>
-  Note3: For streaming queries, this only applies when a new query is started, and that resuming will always pick up from where the query left off.
+  Note2: For streaming queries, this only applies when a new query is started, and that resuming will always pick up from where the query left off.
 Newly discovered partitions during a query will start at earliest.</td>
 </tr>